-The courses purpose is to give a broad introduction to a whole variety of music.
-Also an insight and appreciation of different styles and approaches is developed through a combination of the three disciplines outlined below.
+The course's purpose is to give a broad introduction to a whole variety of music.
+You will also gain an insight and appreciation of different styles and approaches which is developed through a combination of the three disciplines outlined below.
 The course is open to any student irrespective of whether or not they are learning an instrument.